studersi/test-4/Tutorial-02-README.md

 $> sudo chown fcgi-php:fcgi-php php-fcgi-starter
 ```

 We now have to put a starter script in this directory.
 Since we have already assigned _fcgi-php_ to the user, the root user will have to create the script.
 Or be copied by him to this location.
-Creating a script in a directory that we no longer own has been difficult up to now.
+Creating a script in a directory that we no longer own is challenging.
 We’ll solve this with a trick using _cat_ and a _subshell_.
 Here’s the trick, followed by the script.
 (Input in _cat_ is ended via CTRL-D).

 ```bash
 $> sudo sh -c "cat > php-fcgi-starter/php-fcgi-starter"